Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

     dtypes: float64(2), int32(1), int64(33)
     memory usage: 4.3 MB

 There we go.
 Nice clean data set of 15.7k rows.
-Now, let's see if we can find any correlations.
+Now, let's see if we can find any correlations for these columns...

 ```python
 plt.subplots(figsize=(25,20))
 sns.heatmap(prc.corr(), annot=True)
 ```

     <AxesSubplot:>

 ![png](output_71_1.png)

 Welp, not so good correlation for the Price column either.
 At least for this column, we have a stronger correlation based off of a few of the ESRB values.
 I would wager that this is occurring because the companies that are actually popular enough to feel it necessary to obtain the ESRB ratings, generally have a popular product.
 Popular product equals more expensive product in this sense as well.
 At any rate, let's see what a linear model can get for us, with this data.